winain7788/multi-erp-instances-class/README.md

 # multi-erp-instances-class
-This respository provide an initial template for setting up multiple instances of Dolibarr ERP syste for use in a class room.
+This respository provide an initial template for setting up multiple instances of Dolibarr ERP system for use in a class room.

 1) Manually download Dolibarr ERP from "https://sourceforge.net/projects/dolibarr/files/Dolibarr%20ERP-CRM/8.0.0/dolibarr-8.0.0.tgz/download"